Ammsiss/TLPI_Exercises/18_chapter/README.md

 essed before the directory itself.

 Note that this does not enforce any ordering of siblings.
-For example if you have a file and a subdirectory in the same nesting level, the file may be processed before the sub- directories children.
+For example if you have a file and a subdirectory in the same directory level, the file may be processed before the sub- directories children.

 ## Ex.
 18-7